Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 5. If necessary, click the *Ship-to postcode* drop-down list on the left and select the appropriate option.
 Specify a postcode in the field on the right.
 For detailed information, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).

-6. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency, and enter the applicable net value in the field on the right.
+6. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency.
+Enter the applicable amount using the keyboard or the increase and decrease arrows on the right.

 7. Click the *Tax zone* drop-down list and select the applicable tax zone.